GenomicMedLab/cool-seq-tool/README.md

 ### Data Downloads

 #### SeqRepo
-`uta-tools` relies on [seqrepo](https://github.com/biocommons/biocommons.seqrepo), which you must download yourself.
+`cool-seq-tool` relies on [seqrepo](https://github.com/biocommons/biocommons.seqrepo), which you must download yourself.

 From the _root_ directory:
 ```